Garo Armen, Ph.D.Chairman of the Board

 Mr. Corvese currently serves on the board of the National Telecommunications Company, based in Cairo, Egypt.
 Mr. Corvese earned degrees in finance and political science from The University of Rhode Island and attended New York University Graduate School.

-Mr. Wiinberg has 20 years of senior leadership experience, most recently currently serving as Chief Executive Officer of X+Vax Technology A.S., a biotech company committed to developing vaccines against pathogens acquired by mucosal infection such as herpes.
+Mr. Wiinberg has 20 years of senior leadership experience, currently serving as Chief Executive Officer of X+Vax Technology A.S., a biotech company committed to developing vaccines against pathogens acquired by mucosal infection such as herpes.
 Mr. Wiinberg previously served as Chief Executive Officer of H. Lundbeck A.S., a global pharmaceutical company developing and marketing treatments for psychiatric and neurological disorders.
-His expertise encompasses serving on the boards of several other healthcare industry associations and multiple executive roles at Wyeth, one of the world’s largest research-driven pharmaceutical companies that was acquired by Pfizer in 2009.
+His expertise encompasses serving on the boards of several other healthcare industry associations and multiple executive roles at Wyeth, one of the world’s largest research-driven pharmaceutical companies, acquired by Pfizer in 2009.